Cambodia Photo Workshop

-Day 5: Local Markets and Journey into the Provinces
+Day 5: Local Market and Journey into the Provinces

-Day five begins with one of Siem Reap town’s most incredible markets, the sprawling Phsar Leu, home to a host of colourful characters and produce unimaginable.
+Day five begins with one of Siem Reap town’s most incredible markets, home to a host of colourful characters and produce unimaginable.
 We’ll get to grips with both street portraiture and more candid shooting techniques.
 After lunch, we’ll travel to another rural province and enjoy our first review session, chatting about the images we’ve made so far.

-Today we will explore the Cambodian countryside of either Battambang or Kampong Thom (location chosen depending on season), witnessing a range of activities from rice farming to noodle-making, as well as meeting ordinary Cambodian people going about their daily lives far from the tourist trails of Siem Reap town.
+We’ll be exploring the beautiful Cambodian countryside in either Battambang or Kampong Thom (depending on the season).
+Get ready to witness a range of activities from rice farming to noodle-making, and meet ordinary Cambodian people going about their daily lives.
+This is a unique opportunity to experience the authentic lifestyle of the locals, far from the tourist trails of Siem Reap town.

 Today we return to the ancient city Angkor, where we will discover some of the Park’s best-kept secrets, lost in the jungle where very few people venture.
-After lunch we visit Kampong Phluk, a village nestled at the edge of the Tonlé Sap Lake dubbed “The CIty on Stilts.”
+After lunch we visit a village nestled at the edge of the Tonle Sap Lake.
 Take a boat out to the lake before returning to shoot in the village, where we’ll have the opportunity to experience local life quite unlike anywhere else.

-Day 9: Sunrise at Angkor Wat and Phare Circus
+Day 9: Angkor Wat Sunrise and Phare Circus

 Day nine starts with what is arguably the most iconic site in Cambodia: the sun rising over the silhouetted towers of Angkor Wat.
 We ll spend the rest of the morning reviewing our images or relaxing with a cold drink by the pool.
 Spend the afternoon with privileged access to one of Cambodia’s most exciting modern performances, Phare, The Cambodian Circus; with privileged backstage access we’ll shoot the rehearsal and make-up, and afterwards have reserved VIP seating from which to photograph the show.

-Day 10: Countryside of Siem Reap and Remote Temples
+Day 10: Countryside of Siem Reap and Remote Angkor Temples

 Today we’ll start with a throwback to Cambodia’s troubled past: under the Khmer Rouge rule of the 70’s and 80’s, the people of the countryside had to adapt, with spider hunting first appearing in the country during this time.
 While not widely practiced today, we have the chance to spend the morning with a spider hunter.
 In the afternoon we will have the chance to meet young Buddhist novices and photograph them in an intimate environment at an isolated temple.